byteworthy/Numira/Numira/docs/PRISMA_REPLIT_SETUP.md

 # Prisma Setup for Replit Environment

-This document explains how to set up Prisma to work correctly in the Replit environment, addressing common issues with OpenSSL dependencies.
+This document explains how to set up Prisma to work correctly in the Replit environment, addressing common issues with system dependencies.

 ## Problem